 According to the proposed approach, we evaluate the Jacobian of the constraints defined in Equation \eqref{eq:dt_mdl_levit}.
 Specifically, the computation requires determining the partial derivatives:

-{We applied Algorithm \ref{alg:cap} using parameters $K = 2$ and $\tau = 10^{-3}$. }For comparison, the system was also identified using the following methods: \begin{enumerate} \item Least-Squares (LS): The one-step-ahead prediction error was minimized, resulting in a linear and convex LS problem.
+{We apply Algorithm \ref{alg:cap} using parameters $K = 2$ and $\tau = 10^{-3}$. }For comparison, the system is also identified using the following methods: \begin{enumerate} \item Least-Squares (LS): The one-step-ahead prediction-error was minimized, resulting in a linear and convex LS problem.
 The LS approach is widely regarded as the standard method for estimating the physical parameters of dynamical systems, particularly when the system equation depends linearly on the unknown parameters. \item Adam {Backpropagation Through Time (BPTT)}: The unconstrained SEM optimization problem, as outlined in Equation \eqref{eq:uncons_formulation}, was formulated and solved using the Adam algorithm.
 The loss gradient was computed through BPTT, using a learning rate of $10^{-3}$, and optimization was conducted over $10^4$ epochs. \end{enumerate}

-We repeated the optimization $10$ times for each method, using distinct, zero-mean, normally distributed initializations for the optimization variables.
+We repeat the optimization $10$ times for each method, using distinct, zero-mean, normally distributed initializations for the optimization variables.
 In Table \ref{tab:ese_levit_results}, we compare the results of all three methods, selecting the best estimate among all runs for each approach.
 The results indicate that FL-CMO demonstrates the highest identification accuracy.
 Although the LS method yields an acceptable estimate, the accuracy of the $k_0$ parameter is one order of magnitude lower than that of the FL-CMO approach.
 Conversely, the Adam BPTT method produces inaccurate estimates for both parameters.
 We explain these results by observing that, although both FL-CMO and Adam BPTT are based on SEM, Adam BPTT suffers from the vanishing gradient issue.